Syed-Abdullah-Abrar/UEFA-Tournament-Runner/README.md

 # UEFA-Tournament-Runner
 A tournament runner for 16 teams in UEFA Champions league
 <br>
 This project uses HTML ,CSS and JavaScript to design and build a fully functional UEFA tournament runner.
-This tournament can run and two basis.
+This tournament runs on two basis.
 <br>
-1. Teams with highest rating (given by user) will win
+1. Teams with highest rating (calculated using different parameters like match win , lost or draw , etc) will win
 <br>
-2. Teams will winn according to computer genereted results
+2. Teams will win according to computer genereted parameters.